 ProWritingAid can be used for free but you can only edit a limited word count.
 The pro version costs $50/year and you can get a lifetime membership for $175.
 And if you have a Setapp subscription, then you have ProWritingAid included.

 My advice is to start with Manuscript, the free app, and see how you like it.
 After all, you want a tool to help you with your writing and not waste your money.
 Scrivener is also a very solid choice but it can be a bit difficult to learn, so it may not be for you if you want to keep things simple.
+And for children’s book authors, BookBildr is an amazing starting point.
 Anyway, I hope you found this post useful and I’ll cover mobile apps for writers in my next post.
 Stay tuned!